Kurotrup/Aliens/README.md

   - ai_param, game settings
   - screen, main surface
   - ship , player's ship
-  also it stores main while loop which continuously calling methods:
+  - bullets , sprites group of player's bullets also it stores main while loop which continuously calling methods:
   - check_events(), process buttons clicks and mouse moves
-  - ship.update(), changes ship position according
+  - ship.update(), changes ship position
-  - update_screen(), updates screen and draws new image on it For starting the game you need to run only this file, all others files stores the code which is imported in this file.
+  - update_screen(), updates screen and draws new images on it
+  - update_bul(), updates bullets position and remove old one For starting the game you need to run only this file, all others files stores the code which is imported in this file.

 - "settings.py":